 Vanity Lights

 Remove each light bulb and wipe with a microfiber cloth.
 Remove each light bulb shade and wash with soap and water, then let dry.
-Clean with a microfiber cloth or microfiber duster all around the light sockets.
+Clean with a microfiber cloth or duster all around the light sockets.

 Medicine Cabinet

-Remove everything in the medicine cabinet and check the dates.
-Throw out anything that is expired or has spilled.
 Wipe down the shelves and the items and put them back.
-If you have any other drawers, cabinets, or storage areas in your bathroom, do the same thing.
+If you have any other drawers, cabinets, or storage areas in your bathroom, do the same thing with them.

 Mirrors

 Much like a window, you can clean a mirror using a spray bottle with half water and half vinegar.
-Spray it on and then use a partially damp microfiber cloth or paper towel to wipe it up, wiping in a Z motion.
+Spray it on and then use a partially damp microfiber cloth or paper towel to wipe it up, wiping it in a Z motion.

 Bathroom Sink